Whiteknight/whiteknight.github.com/drafts/parrot_releases.md

-Yesterday I put out Parrot 3.3 "Fire in the Sky".
+On Tuesday I put out [Parrot 3.3 "Fire in the Sky"][parrot_3_3].
 Besides the fact that it happened much later in the day than we have become accustomed to in recent months, it was a pretty uneventful release.
 Almost all releases are pretty uneventful, one of the hallmarks of the regular monthly release system.

+[parrot_3_3]: /2011/04/19/parrot_3_3.html

 One thing I noticed again, which I notice every time I do a release, is that the process is convoluted and needlessly complicated.
 Normally I don't put a